Jean-PierreGassin/user-control-skeleton/README.md

 # User Control Skeleton

-A skeletal structure of a user login system, including installation and access control groups.
+A basic login system skeleton which was created for the sole purpose of educational learning and understanding - it includes installation and access control groups.

 ## Requirements

-  * MySQL Server (localhost will work for testing)
+  * MySQL
-  * PHP 5+ (Untested in previous versions)
+  * PHP 5+ (untested in previous versions)
   * [compass (optional)](http://compass-style.org/): `gem install compass`
   * [bower (optional)](http://bower.io): `npm install bower -g`

 ## Quickstart

-  * Download or clone this repo into your htdocs folder of your server
+  * Clone this repo into your webserver
-  * Navigate to this projects index.php in your browser
+  * Navigate to this repo in your browser
+  * Setup as necessary

 ## NOTE OF CAUTION:
-  * Still in development, not recommended for commercial use!
+  * Still in development, not recommended for commercial use